-- 1. Count the total number of students enrolled in tested grades at test time in the current year.
-If a student group has fewer than 20 students enrolled, the group is excluded from reporting. - 2.
-For groups with at least 20 enrolled students, count the total number of students who were assessed using either the general assessment (e.g., Forward, ACT) or the alternate assessment (e.g., DLM). - 3.
-Students for whom this was their first year in the country are excluded from Achievement and Growth, as well as from test participation calculations.
-Do not include them in step 1 or 2 counts above. - 4.
+1. Count the total number of students enrolled in tested grades at test time in the current year.
+If a student group has fewer than 20 students enrolled, the group is excluded from reporting.

+- 2. For groups with at least 20 enrolled students, count the total number of students who were assessed using either the general assessment (e.g., Forward, ACT) or the alternate assessment (e.g., DLM). - 3.
+In the case of students for whom this was their first year in the country, participation in the ACCESS for ELLs test may be used in place of the content assessment when calculating ELA test participation. - 4.
 To determine each group's current year participation rate, divide the number of students tested (the count from Step 2) by the number of students enrolled (the count from Step 1).